 - Supervisor-Centric Feedback: In cases where a team’s success relies heavily on a supervisor’s leadership, obtaining feedback primarily from the supervisor provides valuable insights into leadership effectiveness.

-- Client-Centric Feedback: For client-facing roles, seeking feedback from clients or customers helps gauge the employee’s ability to meet client needs and expectations.
+- Client-Centric Feedback: For client-facing roles, seeking client feedback from clients or customers helps gauge the employee’s ability to meet client needs and expectations.

 - Functional Feedback: Focusing on feedback from colleagues within the same functional area provides insights into an employee’s technical expertise and domain knowledge.